city41/breakouts/resources/README.md

 * `bg.tmx` -- the tile layout for the walls and background of the game and the menu screens

 This is the background in Tiled format.

+### Tiled json file

+* `bg.json` -- the tile layout for the walls and background in JSON format, as exported from Tiled